Barrow-in-Furness: 2023 reorganisation

+Members of Parliament

 The Barrow-in-Furness UK Parliament constituency first came into existence during the 1885 United Kingdom general election, with David Duncan of the Liberal Party becoming the first Member of Parliament (MP) for the town.
 The seat was won by the Conservative Party in 1892, before being won for the first time by Labour in 1906.
 In the subsequent 40 years the seat swung between Conservative and Labour, but since 1945 it has been generally considered a Labour safe seat.
 In 1983, the constituency was expanded to include several commuter towns such as Dalton-in-Furness and Ulverston and was renamed Barrow and Furness.
 It was subsequently won by the Conservatives, with the victory attributed to Labour's stance against the nuclear-powered submarines that were being constructed in Barrow.
 Following a change in Labour policy the party won Barrow and Furness in 1992.
 John Woodcock was the MP for the constituency between the 2010 and 2019 general election, when Conservative Simon Fell succeeded as MP for the Borough.

-Coinciding with the formation of the new Westmorland and Furness Local Authority in 2023, ward Boundaries within Barrow will be redrawn combining previously independent wards.
-These would include: 'Old Barrow' (comprising the existing Barrow Island, Central and Hindpool wards), Hawcoat and Newbarns, Ormsgill and Parkside, Risedale and Roosecote and Walney Island.
+In the 2024 General Election, Labour candidate Michelle Scrogham became MP for Barrow and Furness, with 18,537 votes.

 Geography

 Barrow is situated at the tip of the Furness peninsula on the north-western edge of Morecambe Bay, south of the Duddon Estuary and east of the Irish Sea.
 Walney Island, surrounds the peninsula's Irish Sea coast and is separated from Barrow by the narrow Walney Channel.
-Both Morecambe Bay and the Duddon Estuary are characterized by large areas of quicksand and fast-moving tidal bores.
+Both Morecambe Bay and the Duddon Estuary are characterised by large areas of quicksand and fast-moving tidal bores.
 Areas of sand dunes exist on coasts surrounding Barrow, particularly at Roanhead and North Walney.
 The town centre and major industrial areas sit on a fairly flat coastal shelf, with hillier ground rising to the east of the town, peaking at 94 m at Yarlside.
 Barrow sits on soils deposited during the end of the Ice Age, eroded from the mountains of the Lake District National Park, 10 mi to the north-east.
 Barrow's soils are composed of glacial lake clay and glacial till, while Walney is almost entirely made up of reworked glacial morraine.
 Beneath these soils is a sandstone bedrock, from which many of the town's older buildings are constructed.

 Barrow town centre is located to the north-east of the docks, with suburbs also extending to the north and east, as well as onto Walney.
-The towns of Dalton-in-Furness and Askam-in-Furness are the other sizable settlements of the Borough of Barrow-in-Furness.
 Barrow is the only major urban area in South Cumbria, with the nearest settlements of a similar size being Lancaster and Morecambe.
-Other towns nearby include Ulverston, Millom, Grange-over-Sands, Kendal and Windermere.
+Other towns nearby include Dalton-in-Furness, Askam-in-Furness, Ulverston, Millom, Grange-over-Sands, Kendal and Windermere.